Reduce Your Tuition and Fees

 Bachelor of Business Administration On Campus Bursaries

-All new Bachelor of Business Administration students who are Canadian citizens or permanent residents can apply for a 45 percent tuition bursary towards Bachelor of Business Administration courses completed on campus in Vancouver, or a 35 percent tuition bursary towards courses completed on campus in Toronto.
-One applicant will be awarded the Working Adults Tuition Bursary, which covers 100 percent of their program’s tuition.
+All new Bachelor of Business Administration students who are Canadian citizens or permanent residents can apply for a 35 percent tuition bursary towards Bachelor of Business Administration courses completed on campus in Vancouver, or a 35 percent tuition bursary towards courses completed on campus in Toronto.

 The Working Adults Tuition Bursary is part of Yorkville University’s efforts to help people of all paths in life achieve their professional goals without compromising work or personal commitments.
 Students can study while they work with flexible course schedules and evening classes, and graduate in as few as 2.5 years.